Isovariant homotopy theory and fixed point invariants

 \section{Abstract}

 An isovariant map is an equivariant map between $G$-spaces which strictly preserves isotropy groups.
 We consider an isovariant analogue of Klein--Williams equivariant intersection theory for a finite group $G$.
-We prove that under certain reasonable dimension and codimension conditions on $H$-fixed subspaces (for $H\leq G$), the fixed points of a self-map of a compact $G$-manifold can be removed isovariantly if and only if the equivariant Reidemeister trace of the map vanishes.
-In doing so, we build a new Quillen model structure on the category of isovariant spaces such that $G$-manifolds are both fibrant and cofibrant, yielding an isovariant Whitehead's theorem.
+We prove that under certain reasonable dimension and codimension conditions on $H$-fixed subspaces (for $H\leq G$), the fixed points of a self-map of a compact smooth $G$-manifold can be removed isovariantly if and only if the equivariant Reidemeister trace of the map vanishes.
+In doing so, we study isovariant maps between manifolds up to isovariant homotopy, yielding an isovariant Whitehead's theorem.
 In addition, we speculate on the role of isovariant homotopy theory in distinguishing manifolds up to homeomorphism.